SpredfastLegacy/JMVC-Inject/README.md

 Parameter names correspond to controller options but should not be contained in `{}`.

-## Injector Context
+## Injector Context / Unbound Functions

 Sometimes you need to write a function that will be used in multiple contexts.
 You can't use the injector directly in this case, as that would create a function that will be injected by just that injector.
 You need a way to create a function that can use whatever injector context it happens to be called in.
+This is called an unbound function.

-To create an unbound injected function, we use `Inject.require`.
-Calling an injected function sets the context while that funcion is executing, so any `Inject.require` functions called within an injected function will inherit the injector.
+To create an unbound function, we use `Inject.require`.
+Calling a bound function sets the context while that funcion is executing, so any unbound functions called within the stack of a bound function will be injected with the bound function's injector.

+For `Inject.require` where the function is *called* determines which injector it uses, which is why we say it is unbound.

 	var alertFoo = Inject.require('foo',function(foo) {
 		alert(foo);